Sunkian/Code_LLM_Finetuning/README.md

 The seed dataset can be found here : https://github.com/sahil280114/codealpaca/blob/master/data/code_alpaca_20k.json We will leverage CodeLlama-70B-Instruct (https://huggingface.co/codellama/CodeLlama-70b-Instruct-hf) to augment the real-life dataset code_alpaca_20k.

+Steps :

+1. Call a model from HuggingFace
+2. Do a simple inference with this model
+3. Augment a dataset with the model